 The future starts today: East Belfast Speaks Out

-by Andrea VALEIRAS for Shared Future News
+by Andrea VALEIRAS

 10 November 2010

-Almost half of those attending the East Belfast assembly Speaks out were young.
+Almost half of those attending the East Belfast assembly Speaks Out were young.
 This shows the interest they have in the politics of their land, and their attempts to feel part of the community, because they are aware of that which directly affects them.
 This social consciousness was shared with dozens of people who were in the auditorium of the Ashfield Boys High School this evening, listening and talking to different political and media representatives at an event entitled, East Belfast Speaks Out.